Tashichho Dzong in spring in Thimphu, Bhutan

 It used to be that a vehicle, petrol (fuel) and the services of a driver were part and parcel of the Bhutan daily visa.
 Now, however, hiring a car will be an added expense.
 And if you want a driver, that will be a further expense too.

 While you can drive yourself in Bhutan (provided you have a valid driver's licence), there's a lot of value to hiring the services of a driver if you can.
-Most obviously, you can simply say where you'd like to go and be taken there, instead of trying to read a map and shouting at your friends over who is to blame when you land up in a cul de sac in a misty forest.
+Most obviously, you can simply say where you'd like to go and be taken there, instead of trying to read a map or using your GPS (and then bickering over who is to blame when you land up in a cul de sac in a misty forest).

 Entrance fees